Imejpul/IT_VIDEOGAME/README.md

 # IT_VIDEOGAME
-Videogame of technical English on Egibide
+Videogame for technical English on Egibide